Skip to main content

 How PG&E Rate Changes Impact Ava Customers

 California currently has among the highest electricity rates in the U.S., not only growing faster than inflation but also outpacing increases in other states.
-According to the Public Advocates Office of the CPUC, average residential electricity rates increased 104% between January 2015 and April 2025.
-In 2024 alone, there were five separate rate increases across electricity generation and delivery.
+According to the Public Advocates Office of the California Public Utilities Commission, average residential electricity rates increased 104% between January 2015 and April 2025.
+The average combined gas and electric bill has risen from about $179 in 2020 to around $300 today, with the biggest change happening in 2024.

 Electricity Generation And Delivery Costs Since 2019, With A Notable Increase In Delivery Costs Shown In 2024.